For the Record

 Open Space Connections ❔❌

-Council has twice voted down my proposals for a spatial plan / open space plan to give meaning to the LSPS, address shortfalls in our negotiations, restore lost public space connections and improve public health for locals.
+Council has three times voted down my proposals for a spatial plan / open space plan to give meaning to the LSPS, address shortfalls in our negotiations, restore lost public space connections and improve public health for locals.
 Perhaps as this might prevent the Liberals selling land, or require their donors to remove encroachments.
 Both are likely.

 I will continue to advocate for this needed work. -